pippim/pippim.github.io/about.md

 ## How was Pippim created?

-Yes this is the 6th section which contrdicts the "5 W's".
+Yes this is the 6th section which contradicts the "5 W's".
 Additionally, "How" doesn't begin with a "W" which also seems to contradict the "5 W's" but, as the saying goes: